 |Cost of property||5% deposit||10% deposit||15% deposit|

-How to avoid LMI
+How to avoid paying or reduce the cost of LMI

-- Grow your deposit to20% or more
+- Grow your deposit to 20% or more

-- Get them to go guarantor
+- Get a family member to go guarantor

 1. Grow your deposit

-3. Have a family member go guarantor
+2. Have a family member go guarantor

 What is a Home Loan Comparison Rate?